neetfrog/Magic-Lantern-Tools/README.md

 .\convert-video.ps1 "C:\Videos\clip.mov"
 ```

-`install-context-menu.reg` adds the converter to Windows Explorer.
+`install-context-menu.reg` adds the right-click option to Windows Explorer for ease of use.

 # Magic Lantern MLVFS Windows Bundle